hhhhhhhhhn/duono/README.md

 # duono
-A pomodoro scheduler which lets you focus on your work.
+A pomodoro scheduler that lets you focus on your work.

 ## Usage